Kawai loves to explore new ways to tackle stress and anxiety and is a firm believer in practising the art of

 - Zentangle is an abstract art form, so don't plan too much.
 Just let your creativity be free-flowing and spontaneous.

 - If, for some reason, you are stressed out trying to think of what to draw, you can also search online for Zentangle artwork done by others and just copy the design.
 You do not have to draw patterns within a square.
-You can draw patterns on basically any outlines.
+You can draw patterns on basically any outline.
 Some of my favorite searches are "Zentangle animals" and "Zentangle outlines."

 - If you like, you can add some colors to your pattern.